Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 Part 2 - In Pairs
 1. Discuss with your partner what occured at each deinit() breakpoint and why?

+## Automatic Reference Counting (ARC) (xx min)

+In 2011, Apple introduced Automated Reference Counting (ARC) for Objective-C.

+With ARC, the compiler is now responsible for analyzing your code and inserting retain and release calls where needed.

+Swift is built on top of ARC.
+The compiler manages the reference counts of class instances — so you do not have to.

+However, because Swift handles memory automatically, it is still critical to understand how iOS manages memory, as there are some common mistakes that can cause memory issues…

+## Strong/Weak/Unowned references (xx min)

+### Strong References & Ownership
+A strong reference increments the reference count of the instance to which it points.

+By default, all references you create are strong references.

+When one instance of a reference type (RefA) has a reference to another (RefB), we say that RefA is an “owner” of RefB.
+Conversely, we can also say that “RefB has one owner” (as long as RefA is the only instance of a reference type that is holding a reference to RefB).

+By retaining a reference to RefB, RefA protects RefA from being deallocated by ARC.

+***< TODO: add simple graphic here >***

+### Strong Reference Cycles

+If two reference types each hold strong references to each other — if RefA retains a reference count for RefB, and Ref B also retains A — they have a strong reference cycle (aka, a retain cycle).

+Strong reference cycles are one type of memory leak.

+### How to Break Strong Reference Cycles

+#### Weak References

+A variable marked with the weak keyword does not take ownership of the object it refers to — it does not increment the reference count of its referenced object.

+When the instance (RefB) to which a weak reference (RefA) refers is successfully deallocated — when RefB’s reference count is zeroed out — RefA will now be nil.

+As a weak variable, RefA does not protect RefB from being deallocated by ARC.

+This ensures that when you access a weak reference, it will either be a valid object, or nil.

+Because weak references can be changed to nil if the instance they point to is deallocated, they come with two inherent requirements:

+Weak references must always be declared as Optional, since Optionals are the only types that can become nil.

+Weak references can never be declared as let.
+Instances declared as let cannot change, thus weak references must always be declared as var.

 ## Wrap Up (5 min)

 - Complete challenges